Spread the love by sharing

 Christmas card garland

-35. Christmas Card Garland:
+35. Christmas Card Garland

 Transform old Christmas cards into a festive garland.
 It’s like giving your heartfelt wishes a second life.
-Hang them proudly, and let your mantel or staircase be a gallery of holiday cheer.

 pinecone garland on the entrance

-36. Pinecone Garland:
+36. Pinecone Garland

 Thread pinecones onto a string for an easy and natural garland.
 It’s like bringing a piece of the outdoors inside, minus the chilly breeze.
-Add a dash of spray paint or glitter for some extra sparkle.

 Christmas wreath with bow

-37. Holiday Bow Wreath:
+37. Holiday Bow Wreath

 Don’t toss those bows after opening gifts!
 Collect them and craft a vibrant wreath.
 It’s like recycling with a side of holiday spirit.
-Hang it on your front door to welcome guests with a bow-tiful surprise.

 cinnamon stick candle

-38. Cinnamon Stick Candles:
+38. Cinnamon Stick Candles

 Spice up your candles by wrapping them in cinnamon sticks.
 It’s like giving your home a holiday hug both visually and aromatically.